Algebraic structures: groups, rings, and fields

 Groups

-A group is defined as a non-empty set, associated with an internal operation, often denoted * (asterisk).
-This operation must satisfy three fundamental properties:
+A group is defined as a non-empty set associated with an internal operation, often denoted by * (asterisk).
+This operation must respect three fundamental properties:

-- Existence of inverses: For every element a, there exists an element b such that a * b = e.
+• Existence of inverses: For each element a, there exists an element b such that a * b = e.

 Rings

-A ring is an algebraic structure composed of a set A equipped with two operations, generally denoted + and ×, that meet several constraints.
-Specifically, the ring must satisfy the following properties:
+A ring is an algebraic structure composed of a set A endowed with two operations, generally denoted + and ×, respecting several constraints.
+In particular, the ring must satisfy the following properties:

-- (A, +) is a commutative group, which means that addition is associative and commutative, and there exists an identity element.
+• (A, +) is a commutative group, meaning addition is associative and commutative, and there exists an identity element.

-Rings can be divided into several types, such as commutative rings, unit rings, and others.
+Rings can be divided into several types, such as commutative rings, unitary rings, and more.
 They play a crucial role in the study of polynomials, integers, and various concepts in algebra.

 Fields